ferosas/BayesianAtHeart/README.md

 ## Download, installation, and code examples

-The software requires no installation, just normal repository cloning - which should take just a few seconds.
+The software requires no installation, just normal repository cloning -- which should take just a few seconds.

-The estimation of HR dynamics is done by the file _generate_hr.py_.
-This code works in Python 3, but calls the function _gmc_inference.jl_ which runs on Julia.
-To let the Python code to call Julia you need to install the package [PyJulia](https://pyjulia.readthedocs.io/en/latest/index.html).
-A brief example of how this code is used is provided in the file, which goes as follows:
+The estimation of HR dynamics is done by the file `generate_hr.py`.
+This code works in Python 3, but calls the function `gmc_inference.jl` which runs on Julia.
+To enable Julia calls from Python, these scripts use the package [PyJulia](https://pyjulia.readthedocs.io/en/latest/index.html).
+A brief example of how this code is used is provided in the `__main__` section of `generate_hr.py`:

 ```python
     # Define list of filenames